 Durable execution: reliable code

 Durable execution means guaranteeing that each operation in your program executes at least once.
-This is something that a framework can provide.
+This is something that a library can provide.
 It’s not trivial, but if information about how much code has already been executed is persisted, the program can resume approximately where it left off.

 Durable execution certainly helps our scenario.
 It closes the biggest holes, but far from all of them.
-What if the reserveInventory() operation has completed, but the durable execution framework didn’t get time to write down that this step was completed?
+What if the reserveInventory() operation has completed, but the durable execution library didn’t get time to write down that this step was completed?
 You’d have to add a lot of checks to your code to see whether steps have already been completed.

 Durable execution guarantees that your code runs to completion.
 But what if you want to ensure that your code runs exactly once (or has the same effect as that)?